mining4UML/UMLMiner/README.md

 UML Miner comes as a zip file.
 To install it in Visual Paradigm it only necessary to select  "Help > Install Plugin" from the application toolbar.

 The development of UML Miner has been started by Ardimento Pasquale and was later continued by Pasquale Ardimento and Vito Alessandro Carella.
-Currently is still under development (01st Jube 2023).
+Currently is still under development (01st June 2023).

 The team members of UML Miner are:
 - Pasquale Ardimento -  Department of Computer Science, University of Bari ALdo Moro (responsible of project)